samo-L-B/settings-dotfiles/README.md

         - <Leader>mo                -> Open preview
         - <Leader>mc                -> Close preview

-- **conform.lua**:  automatic code formatting (for different languages (like clang-format for C/C++, stylua for Lua, and prettier for JavaScript)
+- **conform.lua**:  automatic code formatting

+        - for different languages (like clang-format for C/C++, stylua for Lua, and prettier for JavaScript)

-- **harpoon.lua**: quick file navigation for most-used files (pinning important files to slots 1-4 -> jump directly/quicker than telescope)
+- **harpoon.lua**: quick file navigation for most-used files (pinning important files slots 1-4)

         - <leader>a                -> add current file
         - <leader>A                -> add current file to BEGINNING of list